avgupta456/github-trends/README.md

 ## What is GitHub Trends

 GitHub Trends dives deep into the GitHub API to bring you exciting and impactful metrics about your code contributions.
-Generate insights on lines written by language, commit frequency by date and time, repository contribution rankings, and more.
+Generate insights on lines written by language, repository, and time.
+Easily embed dynamic images into your GitHub profile to share your statistics with the world.
 Check out some of the examples below:

 <a href="https://githubtrends.io">
   <img align="center" src="https://api.githubtrends.io/user/svg/avgupta456/langs?time_range=one_year&include_private=True" />